-Tangible fixed assets for Snøhvit include a capitalised long-term financial charter for three ships used for LNG transport from the field.
+Tangible fixed assets for the Snøhvit field include a capitalised long-term financial charter for three ships used for LNG transport from the field.
 These vessels are being depreciated over 20 years, which is the duration of the charter.

-Significant impairment was undertaken in 2016 for individual assets on the basis of lower long-term price assumptions and factors specific to facilities and fields.
+Previous impairment for certain assets linked to Draugen and Martin Linge were reversed in 2017 as a result of cost efficiency measures and an increased reserve base, respectively, in addition to an expectation of higher prices.
+Impairment has been undertaken for Valemon as a result of a reduced reserve base.
 The utility value is calculated using discounted future cash flows, which are discounted using a discount rate based on the weighted average cost of capital (WACC).
 Impairment tests are based on Petoro's best estimate of cash flows (market prices, production, costs and exchange rate assumptions).
 When the utility value is assessed to be lower than the book value, the assets are written down to their utility value.

-Intangible fixed assets include investments in further development of Etzel Gas Storage and a lesser small amount in Åsgard Transport.
+Intangible fixed assets include investments in further development of Etzel Gas Storage and a lesser amount in Åsgard Transport.

-Financial fixed assets of NOK 362 million include the following:
+Financial fixed assets of NOK 238 million include the following:

 - Capacity rights for regasification of LNG at the Cove Point terminal in the US, with an associated agreement on the sale of LNG from Snøhvit to Statoil Natural Gas LLC (SNG) in the US.
-This activity is assessed as an investment in an associate and is recorded in accordance with the equity method.
-See also note 11.
+This activity is assessed as an investment in an associate and recorded in accordance with the equity method (See also note 11).
 The SDFI participates in SNG under the marketing and sale instruction with regard to activities related to the marketing and sale of the government's LNG from Snøhvit.
-Cash flows from SNG are settled continuously on a monthly basis in connection with the purchase and sale of LNG. - A total book value of NOK 3.98 million is recorded for shareholdings in Norsea Gas AS and Norpipe Oil AS.
+Cash flows from SNG are settled continuously on a monthly basis in connection with the purchase and sale of LNG. - Shareholding in Norsea Gas AS and Norpipe Oil AS.